 - Please leave all necklaces, bracelets, and earrings at home (unless ears have very recently been pierced).
 In addition to jewelry being a safety issue, we’d like to avoid any possible loss of precious items!
 Also, no nail polish (or toe polish for those dancing barefoot).

 - Consider taking your child’s photo in costume before dress rehearsal – once the costumes arrive at the theatre, they will not be going home again.

-- Please take a few minutes to chat with your child about keeping all their costume items in their bag (my rule is if it’s not on your body, it’s in your bag!) to reduce missing pieces and hectic searches.
+- Please take a few minutes to chat with your child about keeping all of their costume items in their bag (my rule is if it’s not on your body, it’s in your bag!) to reduce missing pieces and hectic searches.
 Also, positive dressing room etiquette is encouraged – help your fellow dancer, do not share make-up, be respectful when they or someone else is changing, and soft voices are greatly appreciated!

 I think that about covers it for my “mom” tips!
-Please feel free to reach out to me, Tammy Stickler, or Vera McCarthy.
+Please feel free to reach out to me, Tammy Stickler, Vera McCarthy or Yvette Ocampo.
 We’ve all had the privilege of having our children in a production of the Nutcracker so we’re happy to help and one of us will be present at all tech week rehearsals as well as performances.